viernes, 16 de diciembre de 1988

 (Pintura del artista japonés Arata Yokoyama)

-I have to lose you, but the incuria does not warn
+I must lose you, yet carelessness does not see

-turn on my ear my earring of complaints.
+hang upon your ear my earring of laments.

 miércoles, 20 de julio de 1988